launchdarkly/hello-dotnet-client/README.md

 1. Open `LaunchDarkly.HelloXamarin.sln` in Visual Studio.

-2. To ensure that you are using the latest version of the SDK, use "Manage NuGet Packages" in Visual Studio to update the `LaunchDarkly.ServerSdk` package for whichever project you are running (`XamarinAndroidApp` or `XamarinIOsApp`).

-3. Edit `Shared/DemoParameters.cs` and set the value of `MobileKey` to your LaunchDarkly SDK key.
+2. Edit `Shared/DemoParameters.cs` and set the value of `MobileKey` to your LaunchDarkly SDK key.
 If there is an existing boolean feature flag in your LaunchDarkly project that you want to evaluate, set `FeatureFlagKey` to the flag key.

 ```csharp
     public const string MobileKey = "1234567890abcdef";